Stereo Widener Online

 When to Widen Stereo

-Open up a flat, narrow mix into a spacious stereo field
+Open up a flat, mono-ish mix into a spacious stereo field

 Make a music bed or stinger feel wide and cinematic